SinghShubhamkumarkrishnadev/Immutable-Passport-Integration-Guide/README.md

 ## 4. Logging in a User with Passport

-To log in a user, use the following code snippet:
+This step is critical for enhancing user security.
+You'll be provided with detailed code snippets to securely log in a user using Immutable Passport.
+The code example demonstrates how to establish a secure connection and authenticate a user.

 ```javascript
 import { passportProvider, fetchAuth } from "@/lib/immutable";